saikumarmolleti/Cv/README.md

 # I created my own resume with the help of HTML & CSS
-Let me know if any changes needed in this repo or in code files
+Let me know if any changes needed in this repo or code files